-A clinical trial to compare glofitamab plus chemotherapy with rituximab plus chemotherapy in people with diffuse large B-cell lymphoma (after previous treatment has not worked).
+A study to compare glofitamab plus chemotherapy with rituximab plus chemotherapy in people with diffuse large B-cell lymphoma (after previous treatment has not worked)

 A Phase III Study Evaluating Glofitamab in Combination With Gemcitabine + Oxaliplatin vs Rituximab in Combination With Gemcitabine + Oxaliplatin in Participants With Relapsed/Refractory Diffuse Large B-Cell Lymphoma